k-nut/website/speaking.md

       that I built with Wikidata.
 It picks a letter and lets the user enter their answers.
 Afterwards it makes a query to Wikidata to check if Wikidata knows the entry as a city (etc) or not.
 If no answer was given, it gives examples for correct answers.
 I showed how I built the query in SPARQL, the backend in Python and the frontend with vue.js.
 People seemed to like it and awarded it *Hack of the month*.
+  - title: Cowjokes and remembering tools
+    date: 2018-07-31
+    venue: Hack and Tell Berlin
+    language: EN
+    description: >
+      This was at a rather slow Hack and Tell, so I looked through my old code to see if I could present anything.
+I found a small script that I had written a while ago that was good for showcasing how to use the command line by combining many small tools.
+I also showed my small system for remembering tools that I discovered.
+People seemed to like these small hacks and awarded this *Hack of the Month* again.
+      To say thank you I wrote two blogposts later: [Cowjokes command line script](https://blog.k-nut.eu/cowjokes), [remembering tools](https://blog.k-nut.eu/tools-and-tricks)
 ---
 <h1> Speaking </h1>